shamli1997/Serverless-Data-Analysis-Platform/README.md

    - Select the "Free tier" template if applicable.
    - In "Connectivity", select the VPC you created.
    - Ensure "Publicly accessible" is set to `Yes`.
-   - Choose the public subnet for the database.
+   - Choose the public subnet group for the database.
    - Set up the database credentials and configurations.
    - Click "Create database".

 2. **Create Private RDS Instance**:
    - Follow the same steps as the public RDS instance.
    - Ensure "Publicly accessible" is set to `No`.
-   - Choose the private subnet for the database.
+   - Choose the private subnet group for the database.
    - Click "Create database".

+3. **Create Subnet Groups**:
+   - Create subnet groups for both public and private subnets in the RDS console.

 ### 3. Setting Up Lambda Functions